peterhinch/micropython-nano-gui/DRIVERS.md

 ## 5.3 Waveshare 400x300 Pi Pico display

+The driver for this display now supports partial updates.

 This 4.2" display supports a Pi Pico or Pico W plugged into the rear of the unit.
 Alternatively it can be connected to any other host using the supplied cable.
 With a Pico variant the `color_setup` file is very simple: